-If your boat is made of metal AND you connect to a shore supply, sometimes called an “Electric Hook-UP”,there is a serious risk of Galvanic Currents, Stray electrical currents, and Earth Leakage causing enormous damage to your vessel.
-A galvanic isolator can prevent this.
-When dissimilar metals are immersed in water, they act as a battery, and when the circuit is completed, an electrical current will flow.
-We call these currents “Corrosion Currents”.
+If your boat is made of metal AND you connect to a shore supply, sometimes called an “Electric Hook-Up”, there is a serious risk of Galvanic Currents causing enormous damage to your boat’s metal hull.
+A Galvanic isolator can prevent this.
+When metals are immersed in water, they act as a battery, and when the circuit is completed, small electrical currents flow.
+We call these currents “Galvanic” or “Corrosion” currents.
 More about that later.
 What you need to know is this…

-“When Galvanic Current flows, it takes metal from the hull of your boat and deposits it on the bank side – you really don’t want that”
+“When Galvanic Current flows, it corrodes metal from the hull of your boat – you really don’t want that”

 In fact, there are TWO types of corrosion current that are often mistaken for the same thing.

 One is Galvanic Current – that’s the current that is caused by your boat’s hull’s interaction with the metals that are naturally present in the bank side.